kwilson21/PS5Tracker/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+## Setting Up WSL

+If you are a Windows user, I highly suggest setting up WSL and using Ubuntu as your OS.
+This is because some libraries that we use for this repo do not work in a Windows environment.

+To set up WSL in Windows 10/11, follow these instructions to get WSL set up on your Windows machine: [Windows Subsystem for Linux Installation Guide for Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

 ## Cloning the Repository

 If you haven't already, you will need to clone the `kwilson21/PS5Tracker` GitHub repository to your local machine.
 This can be accomplished by running the following: